IndexZer0/eloquent-filtering/README.md

 ### Allowing Filters

-By default, all filters are allowed.
+By default, all filters are disallowed.

 You can specify specific filters in two ways: